deepintomlf/mlfbook/README.md

-# mlfbook
+# An Introduction to Machine Learning in Quantitative Finance

-It contains all the python codes for the book "An Introduction to Machine Learning in Quantitative Finance".
+This repository contains all the python codes for the book entitled "An Introduction to Machine Learning in Quantitative Finance".

 * Chapter 2: Supervised learning
 * Chapter 3: Linear regression and Regularization